SixLabors/docs/articles/imagesharp.drawing/canvas.md

 - command ranges for normal drawing commands
 - apply barriers for `Apply(...)` operations
-- retained scene references inserted by `RenderScene(...)`
+- retained backend scene references inserted by `RenderScene(...)`

-This deferred model lets ImageSharp.Drawing use one public canvas API for CPU images, WebGPU surfaces, and retained backend scenes.
-The canvas records drawing intent once, performs shared preparation once, and then hands a stable command batch to the active backend.
+This model keeps drawing code straightforward while still allowing ImageSharp.Drawing to prepare command batches, insert replay barriers, reuse retained backend scenes, and target CPU images or WebGPU surfaces through the same public canvas API.

 [`Flush()`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.Flush) seals the commands recorded so far into a command-range timeline entry.
 It does not render immediately by itself.
 Most code does not need it; replay barriers such as [`Apply(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.Apply*) already seal earlier commands before they run.